whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan Null Ethernet
     - You have Sleep and Airplane fn keys -- Sleep and Airplane fn keys
+    - You want to get rid of the control buttons to nonexistent keyboard backlight -- PS2 remap
+    - You want to try a different _OSI patch -- Replacement of XOSI patch

 ## WiFi/Bluetooth Replacement